 Padlocks are widely used among surfers.
 The only reasonable, safest, probably most used method on this list.

 Find a good spot around the car, or at the beach.
 If you are planning to hide them inside a shoe, let’s hope for the best that a random stray dog won’t see it as a toy.

-Get yourself a partner who enjoys the walk down the beach who can take care of your valuables while you are having fun.
+Get yourself a partner who enjoys walks on the beach.
 Zero stress there.